THE STORY OF CABEL T-B RECORDING

 you understand why this all had to end.
 With Cabel T-B now officially

-shut down, possibly forever, the only way to hear any more is to go to
+shut down, the only way to hear any more is to get the "Human Dinosaurs"

 YOU HAVE REACHED THE END OF THE CABEL T-B STORIES!!!!!